wdavidw/phyla/ranger/plugins/hiveserver2/install.coffee.md

             shy: true
           , ->
             for file in files
-              #do not need to go further if the file did not exist
+              # Stop if file does not exist
               return callback null, true unless sources_props["#{file}"]?
               for prop, value of current_props["#{file}"]
                 return callback null, true unless value is sources_props["#{file}"][prop]